 One of the most desirable qualities of fiber cement board is that it is so durable.
 Unlike wood siding, fiberboard siding does not rot or require frequent repainting.
 It is fireproof, insect resistant, and performs well in natural disasters.

-Impressively, some manufacturers offer warranties that last for up to 50 years, a testament to the material's longevity.
-Aside from being low-maintenance, fiber cement board is also energy efficient and contributes to insulating your home.
+Impressively, some fiber cement board manufacturers offer warranties that last for up to 50 years, a testament to the material's longevity.
+Aside from being low-maintenance, fiber cement board is also energy efficient and, to a small degree, contributes to insulating your home.

 Fiber cement board is available in plank format that is similar in dimension to vinyl siding, ranging in profiles from 4 to 11 inches.
 Fiber cement siding is also finished with a variety of textures.
 Wood grain patterns mimic traditional wood siding, while smooth planks or stucco textures look clean and modern.
 Fiber cement board is also made into sheets, which can be installed as an insulating underlayment for tile.

 The greenhouse gas carbon dioxide is a byproduct of cement production.
 However, manufacturing vinyl siding, which contains polyvinyl chloride (PVC), produces twice as much carbon dioxide.
 In addition, vinyl siding off-gases throughout its lifetime, and continues to do so as it occupies space landfill.
 If fiber cement siding is not the most eco-friendly building material on the market, it is definitely proving a greener alternative to vinyl siding.
 Fiber cement board, on the other hand, is inert.
 The price points of vinyl and cement board siding are roughly comparable, although vinyl is usually the cheaper option.